Inzhenerka/docs.getdbt.tech/website/docs/guides/mesh-qs.md

 4. Then, click **Run now** to trigger the job.
 <Lightbox src="/img/guides/dbt-mesh/job_run_now.png" width="80%" title="Trigger a job by clicking the 'Run now' button." />

-5. After the run is complete, navigate to Catalog.
+5. After the run is complete, navigate to <Constant name="explorer"/>.
 You should now see your lineage, tests, and documentation coming through successfully.

 For details on how <Constant name="cloud" /> uses metadata from the Staging environment to resolve references in downstream projects, check out the section on [Staging with downstream dependencies](/docs/mesh/govern/project-dependencies#staging-with-downstream-dependencies).